AR-sslink/SatComToolkit/README.md

 4. **Example Projects**: Practical examples and use cases for satellite communication, demonstrating how to send and receive data from satellites.

 5. **Resources**: A curated list of links to external resources, research papers, and books to deepen your understanding of satellite communication.

-## Getting Started

-To get started with the SatComToolkit, follow these steps: